• Home

 How to be 9 times more effective as a leader

 So you’d think the key objective for all leaders would be to get better at making decisions, right?
 The better we are at decision-making, the better chance we have of success.
-Seems logical, yes?

 Well, up to a point – that point being complexity.
 There comes a stage in the growth of any organization when your ability as a leader to make effective decisions becomes overwhelmed by the sheer volume of decisions to be made.

 Put another way: it doesn’t matter how good you are at making individual decisions if there are too many individual decisions to be made.
-Eventually you’ll drown in a tsunami of pending decisions – and your business will stall out.
+Eventually you’ll drown in a tsunami of pending decisions – and your organization will stall out.

-So how do great leaders beat this problem?
 Answer: by learning at least one, preferably two, and occasionally (but rarely), three skills that tame the tide by dramatically multiplying their decision-processing ability.

 Here’s how it works: